 - Receding gum line.

 If you are experiencing any of these symptoms, talk to Dr. William Stewart in San Antonio.
 His compassionate dental hygiene team can work with you to develop the best periodontal therapy for your smile.

 How Does Periodontal Treatment Work?

 There are many different ways we can help you get your periodontal disease under control.
 A popular method we use in the office involves a DNA pathogen test to determine what specific bacteria are in your mouth.
 By doing this, we can help ensure that your treatment for gum disease is customized to your individual needs.
 This test is very simple and pain-free and only takes minutes to complete.

 If you think you may suffer from gum disease, call our professional and friendly cosmetic dentistry practice to discuss your periodontal therapy options.
-We offer advanced technology at our dental practice that allows us to more fully diagnose your periodontal disease so we can develop a more comprehensive and effective treatment plan.
+We offer advanced technology at our dental practice in San Antonio that allows us to more fully diagnose your periodontal disease so we can develop a more comprehensive and effective treatment plan.